joembedded/ltx_legacy/README.md

 ***Installation:***

  1. Simply copy all to your server, Server must run HTTP (by default port 80).
 It is a good idea to make the Server reachable by HTTP and HTTPS with the same name (see 5.).
  ...
-(Data transfer via HTTP for (devices/loggers) takes much less energy than HTTPS (optionally on request devices can also use HTTP-VPN or HTTPS).
+(Data transfer via HTTP for (devices/loggers) takes much less energy than HTTPS (optionally on request devices can also use HTTP-AES128-VPN or HTTPS).

  2. Modify './sw/conf/api_key.inc.php' as in comments (at least set a 'secret' data directory 'S_DATA' and an own 'L_KEY')